-If detected early, cervical cancer is one of the most successfully treatable cancers.
-Screening is highly recommended to prevent the development of cervical cancer and to initiate treatment if the disease is caught at an early stage.
-The Pap test (also known as the Pap smear) and the HPV (human papilloma virus) test are two types of cervical cancer screenings.
+If detected early, cervical cancer is often curable, which is why it’s critical to get screened regularly.
+Screening helps to prevent the development of cervical cancer and to initiate treatment early.
+The two types of screenings are the Pap test (also known as the Pap smear) and the HPV test.
 Both tests are available through a health care provider.
 The screening recommendations for those with a cervix as indicated by the American Cancer Society (ACS), American College of Obstetricians and Gynecologists, and United States Preventive Services Task Force include:

-- Women ages 30 to 65: Beginning at age 30, the preferred way to screen is with a Pap test combined with an HPV test every 5 years.
-This should continue until age 65.
-Another reasonable option for women 30 to 65 is to get tested every 3 years with just the Pap test.
+- 30 to 65: Pap test combined with an HPV test every five years until age 65; or every three years with just the Pap test

-The HPV vaccine is available for women (and men too!) between the ages of 9 and 26 years old.
-This series of shots allows women to protect themselves against multiple strains of HPV that are highly associated with cervical cancer.
-However, it is important to remember that women who have had the HPV vaccine should still follow the ACS screening guidelines above.
-For more information about vaccinations, you can check out the related Q&As.
-For more information, you can check out the American Cancer Society’s page on cervical cancer and the Centers for Disease Control and Prevention website on the HPV vaccination.
+To reduce the risk of contracting HPV, individuals between the ages of 9 and 45 can get vaccinated.
+This series of shots allows for protection against multiple strains of HPV that are highly associated with cervical cancer.
+However, it’s recommended that those who have been vaccinated still follow the general screening guidelines.
+For more information, check out the American Cancer Society’s page on cervical cancer and the Centers for Disease Control and Prevention website on the HPV vaccination.
 The ACS also has an extensive list of links to other reliable information sources.